 CAA made world aware of religious persecution in Pak: Modi

-Strongly defending the new citizenship law, Prime Minister Narendra Modi said on Sunday the dispute that has arisen over it has made the world aware of the persecution of religious minorities in Pakistan.
-He, however, deplored that a section of the youth is being "misguided" over the Citizenship (Amendment) Act, which is aimed at giving and not taking away anybody's citizenship rights.
+Mounting a strong defence of the new citizenship law, Prime Minister Narendra Modi said on Sunday the dispute that has arisen over it has made the world aware of persecution of religious minorities in Pakistan.
+He, however, deplored that a section of the youth is being "misguided" over the Citizenship (Amendment) Act, which is aimed at giving and not taking away anybody's citizenship.

+Soon after Modi had left the premises, the monastic order distanced itself from his speech, saying it is an apolitical organisation where people of all religious faiths live like "brothers of same parents".
+"Ramakrishna Mission will not comment on PM's speech.

+We are strictly an apolitical body.
+We cannot comment on the PM's speech on CAA.
+We have come here after leaving our homes to answer to eternal call.
+We do not respond to ephemeral call," Ramakrishna Math and Mission general secretary Swami Suvirananda, told reporters.
+"We are above politics.
+To us Narendra Modi is the leader of India and Mamata Banerjee is the leader of West Bengal," he said, adding "we are inclusive as an organisation which has monks from Hindu, Islam, Christian (faiths).
+We live like more than brothers of same parents".

-Modi said even Mahatma Gandhi had favored Indian citizenship to those fleeing religious persecution and that his government has only delivered on the wishes of the freedom fighters.
-Referring to anti-CAA protests in the North-East, Modi vowed to protect the distinct identity and culture of the people of the region and asserted the new law will not hurt their interests.
+In his speech, Modi invoked Mahatma Gandhi and said even the Father of the Nation had favoured Indian citizenship for those fleeing religious persecution and that his government has only delivered on the wishes of freedom fighters.
+Referring to anti-CAA protests in the North-East, Modi vowed to protect the distinct identity and culture of the people of the region, and asserted the new law will not hurt their interests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)